modelica/ModelicaSpecification/RationaleMCP/0031/Flat-Modelica-requirements.md

   - Comment (@mtiller): Do we flatten the functions?
 I say that because functions can use features like `extends` or `redeclare` in their definitions.
 Presumably we want all that removed in a flattened form, no?
 Functions should probably be allowed to have arguments of array and record type.
   - Comment (@harmanpa): Yes.
 Additionally we might have multiple versions of functions, because we might call a function with different dimension inputs.
 We need a naming convention for this.

-Examples of things that should be gone after flattening and shouldn't exist in Flat Modelica:
+Examples of things that should be gone after flattening and shouldn't exist in Base Modelica:
 - Complex classes that may contain equations.
 - Connectors.
 - Conditional components.